ColterLong/quotes-container/README.md

 ## My process

-- Frontend: Developed a responsive user interface using Vue.js with Nginx reverse proxy to provide seamless integration with the backend
+- Frontend: Developed a responsive user interface using Vue.js and Nginx reverse proxy
 - Backend: Created RESTful API with Azure Functions allowing seamless communication between front and backend
 - Database: Designed a relational database schema using MySQL, ensuring efficient data storage and retrieval
-- Infrastructure: Orchestrated and deployed the application to Azure Kubernetes Service via Github Actions, Azure Container Registry and kubernetes manifests
+- Infrastructure: Orchestrated and deployed the application to Azure Kubernetes Service via Github Actions utilizing Azure Container Registry and kubernetes manifests

 ### Built with